viperleed/viperleed/doc/content/sections/domain_calculation.rst

 If the target path is a directory in which previous ViPErLEED calculations have been executed, the program will check whether there is a Tensors folder and fetch the highest-number Tensors.zip file.
 For more information, see the :ref:`DOMAIN<DOMAIN>`  page.
 Use the :ref:`DOMAIN_STEP<DOMAIN_STEP>`  parameter to define the step width for domain area variations.

-Then, run the :ref:`job script<job_script>`.
+Then, run :ref:`viperleed calc<cli_calc>` as usual.
 A subfolder will be created for each domain, in which the input files will be placed.
-All structure-specific output files (e.g. POSCAR_OUT, VIBROCC_OUT) will go to these subfolders, *not* the original paths from which the inputs were fetched; output concerning all domains taken together will go to the main folder (e.g. the :ref:`Search-progress.pdf<searchprogresspdf>` file and :ref:`Rfactor plots<Rfactorplots>`  after the Superpos calculation).
+All structure-specific output files (e.g. POSCAR_OUT, VIBROCC_OUT) will go to these subdirectories, *not* the original paths from which the inputs were fetched; output concerning all domains taken together will go to the main folder (e.g. the :ref:`Search-progress.pdf<searchprogresspdf>` file and :ref:`Rfactor plots<Rfactorplots>`  after the Superpos calculation).

 To specify which segments should be run, either use the :ref:`RUN<RUN>`  parameter as usual, or set ``RUN = 4`` as a shorthand for a domain calculation.
 This will be interpreted as ``RUN = 1-3`` or ``RUN = 2-3``, depending on whether the input files are compatible Tensors.zip files or whether a reference calculation is needed.
 For ``RUN = 4``, reference calculations will only be executed for the domains that need them; specify ``RUN = 1-3`` explicitly to re-run reference calculations for all domains.
 However, as discussed above, it is recommended you run the reference calculations separately beforehand for better control, and specify ``RUN = 2-3`` explicitly here.